bowdentheo/BLE-Beacon-Scanner/README.md

-## BLE iBeacon Scanner - iBeacon and Eddystone Beacons
+# BLE iBeacon Scanner - iBeacon and Eddystone Beacons

-A simple project that scans for iBeacon and Eddystone devices using your Raspberry Pi and Python.
+A simple project that scans for iBeacon and Eddystone BLE beacons using your Raspberry Pi and Python.

-# iBeacon
+## iBeacon
 UUID, Major, Minor, Mac Address and RSSI

-# Eddystone
+## Eddystone
 UID - Finds: Namespace ID and Instance ID.
 URL - Finds: URL and URL Prefix.
 EID - Finds (Details comming soon).